Personal trainers can get you great results and have a huge impact on your health and self-confidence.

 You may even want to give them a gift just because you like them as a person and they haven’t screamed at you after you complained about your husband or wife during every session you took over the last year.

-Are you supposed to tip a personal trainer?
-How much is too much and how much is too little?
+How much is too much and how much is too little to tip?

 Well, the generally accepted amount when we are talking about a financial gift is the cost of one session.
 So if your usual amount is £50 or $60 per session, the value of one session is totally adequate.
 Don’t worry about working out any percentages of sessions bought like you might do when deciding on a tip for a waitress, keep it nice and simple.